YouHighFiveMe/youhighfiveme/README.md

 Loading fixtures as described earler, three user account are created: dev1, dev2 and dev3.
 Passwords for these users are the same as the usernames respectively.

+#Architecture

+Application has a DemoBundle, which is a first revision of suggestion for the application's architecture.
+Please review this bundle and state your opinion on our IRC channel (channel information below).

 #Testing

 We strongly encourage you to practice test driven development and write those